Importing Subscriptions¶

 Warning

 Once the live import starts, it can't be stopped or undone.
+To reverse it, you'd need to cancel each imported subscription individually.

 The app creates each subscription as Active with the billing date you specified.
 No charges are made during import — billing begins on each customer's next billing date.
 If the customer does not already have a payment method on file, they will need to add one before their first billing date (see Payment Methods below).